 “ The orangutans and chimpanzees are always sitting directly in front of the fans.
 The quality of the Big Ass Fans is unbelievable.

-“We are proud that a portion of our proceeds can support worthy causes, from our local Firefighters’ Toy Drive to our fan donations to third-world hospitals,” said Chief Big Ass Carey Smith, founder of Big Ass Solutions.
+“We are proud that a portion of our proceeds can support worthy causes, from our local Firefighters’ Toy Drive to our fan donations to third-world hospitals,” said Chief Big Ass Carey Smith, founder of Big Ass Fans.
 “The Center for Great Apes is a unique organization, and we’re glad our fans can provide a lasting solution to their heat and humidity problems.”

 The $16,000 donation includes Yellow Jacket® fans, which are positioned along the Center’s elevated tunnel and chute system, and smaller fans that are installed in the sanctuary’s night houses.